pyocd/pyOCD/README.md

 an open issue.
 Any work on major changes should be discussed with the maintainers to make everyone is aligned.

 Please see the [contribution guidelines](https://github.com/pyocd/pyOCD/tree/main/CONTRIBUTING.md) for detailed requirements.
 The [developers'
-Guide](https://pyocd.io/docs/developers-guide) has instructions on how to set up a development environment for pyOCD.
+Guide](https://pyocd.io/docs/developers_guide) has instructions on how to set up a development environment for pyOCD.

-New pull requests should be [created](https://github.com/pyocd/pyOCD/pull/new/develop) against the `develop` branch.
+New pull requests should be [created](https://github.com/pyocd/pyOCD/pull/new) against the `develop` branch.
+(You have to change the "base" to `develop`.)

 License